Courtesy Hazel Harvey Peace Center

 At the Fort Worth Animal Shelter in Texas, finding forever homes for all of its 310 cats and dogs—all in one day—seemed like an impossible task.
 But on July 23, they accomplished exactly that.
 What happened next made for a picture purr-fect celebration.

 That day, the staff posted a special photo and message on their Facebook page to thank all of those who had helped them accomplish their goal.
 Kayla Francis, a senior animal control officer for the city of Fort Worth, was snapped standing in the middle of a kennel filled with empty cages and holding a handmade sign that read “Thank you” with a heart.
+These “facts” about cats are all myths–any dog lover could get along with a kitten.

 The achievement was just one success story born out of a nationwide initiative called “Clear the Shelters,” organized by NBC and Telemundo, which aims to connect shelter animals with local homes.
 Nearly 700 shelters across the country participated this year, and more than 45,000 animals were adopted throughout the nation, according to Clear the Shelter’s website.